goldbergyoni/nodebestpractices/README.pt-PT.md

 **TL;DR:** Use your preferred tool (e.g. 'npm outdated' or [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) to detect installed packages which are outdated, inject this check into your CI pipeline and even make a build fail in a severe scenario.
 For example, a severe scenario might be when an installed package is 5 patch commits behind (e.g. local version is 1.3.1 and repository version is 1.3.8) or it is tagged as deprecated by its author - kill the build and prevent deploying this version

-**Otherwise:** Your production will run packages that have been explicitly tagged by their author as risky
+**Caso contrário:** Your production will run packages that have been explicitly tagged by their author as risky

 <br/><br/>